-The Georgetown University Police Department holds a high commitment toward protecting life at Georgetown University with a commitment to providing high quality public service with diligence and professionalism.
+The Georgetown University Police Department holds a high commitment toward protecting life at Georgetown University with a commitment to providing high-quality public service with diligence and professionalism.

 For all events, the number of officers assigned to an event is at the discretion of GUPD.
-Costs for security can be assessed to the event sponsor at the discretion of GUPD, depending on the nature of the event, number of attendees, and cash handling.
-For these events, an officer will be present one half hour before the event for a security briefing and a half hour after the event for cash drops and general security needs.
+Costs for security can be assessed to the event sponsor at the discretion of GUPD, depending on the nature of the event, the number of attendees, and cash handling.
+For these events, an officer will be present one-half hour before the event for a security briefing and a half hour after the event for cash drops and general security needs.

 Factors Considered When Determining Event Security: